Philips

 (Piano), Nap de Klijn (Violin), Paul Godwin (Viola), Carel van Leeuwen Boomkamp

-(Cello), and Leon Groen (Cello).
+(Cello), and Leon Groen (Bass).
 Alice Heksch and Nap de Klijn performed together

 as "The Amsterdam Duo" (Das Amsterdamer Duo).
 Picture taken from Philips